apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/add-resource.en.md

 - `dataSourceName` needs to be unique within the current schema
 - `dataSourceName` name only allows letters, numbers and `_`, and must start with a letter
 - `poolProperty` is used to customize connection pool parameters, `key` must be the same as the connection pool parameter name, `value` supports int and String types
-- String mode is recommended when `password` contains special characters
+- When `password` contains special characters, it is recommended to use the string form; for example, the string form of `password@123` is `"password@123"`

  ### Example
-- Add resources using standard mode
+- Add resource using standard mode
 ```SQL
 ADD RESOURCE ds_0 (
     HOST=127.0.0.1,